It Wasn’t an Event to Invoke a

 though I do often go on, I don’t think that

-I have I ever once told a story in its need-
+I have I ever once told a story in its need

 ful entirety?
 Which reminds me: on the

-came frozen models for a duration well
+became frozen models (for a duration well

-that immobile and barely breathing) it
+main that immobile and barely breathing) it

-would seem to me that I had finally be-
+would seem to me that I had finally be

 come a woman with wisdom.
 Which is